jthawkins96/pokeshop-app/README.md

 Pokeshop is an ecommerce application built using React, Redux, Firebase and Stripe.
-I'm currently in the process of converting all of the asynchronous redux actions into redux sagas, and making the UI more responsive.
+I'm currently in the process of implementing redux sagas, and making the UI more responsive.